biblio.bib

 and its soundness theorem have been formalized and machine

-which have allowed some famous privilege escalations in Java.
+that have allowed some famous privilege escalations in Java.

 Our experimental results show that by adding 57 simple